nuex/jennifer/README.md

     jen vars mytemplate

-The template.jen file is a text file with a list of instructions:
+The Jenfile is a text file with a list of instructions:

     ;
     ; Jennifer template for an Erlang OTP Application